 10-Minute Peanut Sauce

-This Creamy Peanut Sauce can be served as a dipping sauce for spring rolls, stir fry sauce, or over rice dishes.
-With no cooking required, it’s ready in 10-minutes flat!
+This homemade peanut sauce is so good because it combines creamy, rich peanut butter with a perfect balance of savory, sweet, and tangy flavors, elevating any dish.
+It can be served as a dipping sauce for spring rolls, stir fry sauce, or over rice dishes.
+With no cooking required, it’s ready in 10 minutes flat!
+Vegan and oil-free.

-Used as a sauce over noodles, dipping sauce with wraps, or as a salad dressing, this simple creamy peanut sauce can be made low-fat by using PB2 or with natural peanut butter.
+Used as a sauce over vegetable stir-fry with rice noodles and peanut sauce, dipping sauce with fresh spring roll veggie wraps, or as a salad dressing, this simple creamy peanut sauce can be made low-fat by using PB2 or with natural peanut butter.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Serve as a dipping sauce for spring rolls and wraps, over noodles, or as a salad dressing.
-It is terrific on Veggie Bowls too!
+STEP #2: Serve as a dipping sauce for garden spring rolls and collard green veggie wraps, over noodles, or as a salad dressing.
+It is terrific on Veggie Poke Bowls too!

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!